Abu al-A'war

 He was one of the last prominent members of the Banu Sulaym tribe to convert to Islam, and fought against Muhammad at the Battle of Hunayn in 630.
-After becoming a Muslim, he took part in the conquest of Syria in the 630s and fought at Yarmouk.
+After becoming a Muslim, he took part in the conquest of Syria in the 630s and fought at the Yarmuk.
 Later, he commanded the Arab navy during the campaigns against the Byzantines in the eastern Mediterranean, including the decisive Muslim victory at the Battle of the Masts in 654.
-His army was also responsible for the destruction of the colossus of Rhodes.
-From the First Muslim Civil War until his disappearance from the historical record in the 660s, Abu al-A'war served Mu'awiya in a number of capacities, including as a commander and negotiator at the Battle of Siffin, an operative of Amr ibn al-As in Egypt, a tax administrator in Palestine and the governor of Jordan; he had held the latter post since the reign of Uthman.
+His army was also allegedly responsible for the destruction of the colossus of Rhodes.
+From the First Fitna until his disappearance from the historical record in the 660s, Abu al-A'war served Mu'awiya in a number of capacities, including as a commander and negotiator at the Battle of Siffin, an operative of Amr ibn al-As in Egypt, a tax administrator in Palestine and the governor of Jordan; he had held the latter post since the reign of Uthman.

 Early life and career

 Abu al-A'war's given name was Amr.
 His father was Sufyan ibn Abd Shams, a chieftain of the prominent Dhakwan clan of the Banu Sulaym, a nomadic Arab tribe that dominated the Harra region in the north-central Hejaz (in present-day western Saudi Arabia) and had strong links to Medina and Mecca.
 Abu al-A'war's mother and grandmother both belonged to the Quraysh tribe of Mecca.
 His father Sufyan commanded the Sulaym when they fought alongside the Quraysh against Muhammad and the early Muslims at the Battle of the Trench in 627 CE.

-Although most of the Sulaym converted to Islam by 629, Abu al-A'war, who was a confederate of the pagan Qurayshi leader Abu Sufyan, proved an exception and fought against the Muslims at the Battle of Hunayn that year.
+Although most of the Sulaym converted to Islam by 629, Abu al-A'war, who was a confederate of the Qurayshi leader Abu Sufyan, proved an exception and fought against the Muslims at the Battle of Hunayn that year.
 Abu al-A'war ultimately converted to Islam, though his status as a ṣaḥāba (companion of Muhammad) is disputed by Muslim scholars.
 Indeed, the highly authoritative Muslim scholar Muhammad al-Bukhari does not mention Abu al-A'war in his list of ṣaḥāba.